mvdh7/mvdh7.github.io/_projects/400-marchemspec.md

 # **MarChemSpec**

+I will present some results from the MarChemSpec project at the forthcoming Ocean Sciences Meeting in San Diego.
+You can find my abstract on the [meeting website](https://agu.confex.com/agu/osm20/meetingapp.cgi/Paper/642945).

 ## Automatic differentiation for physical chemistry

 **Pytzer is a Python implementation of the Pitzer model for calculating physicochemical properties of complex aqueous solutions using automatic differentiation.**